 Using the Vision Systems

-When GPS is unavailable, the Downward Vision System is enabled if the surface has a clear texture and sufficient light.
+When GNSS is unavailable, the Downward Vision System is enabled if the surface has a clear texture and sufficient light.
 The Downward Vision System works best when the aircraft is at an altitude of 0.5 to 30 m.
-If the altitude of the aircraft is above 30 m, the Vision System may be affected, so extra caution is required.